yeeezy/splash-party/README.md

 There is a built in mechanism to help session transfer, all cookies are printed in proper JSON format, then any cookies that seem like hmac cookies are printed (also in proper JSON format)

 Transfer any relevant cookies via your favorite browser extension, I recommend EditThisCookie which takes the complete JSON array as input and sets all cookies in 1 easy move

+Note: If using ///, cookies from electron will be transferred to a chrome browser with the extension EditThisCookie

+## ToDo
+- [ ] close tabs after extension added

 ## Debugging
 * For nightmarejs debugging ```DEBUG=nightmare node app.js```